-Grants to Minnesota established and financially stable nonprofit arts organizations for ongoing programs, services, and facilities.
-A pre-application is required prior to submission of a full application.
-Nonprofits must be located in Big Stone, Chippewa, Cottonwood, Jackson, Kandiyohi, Lac qui Parle, Lincoln, Lyon, McLeod, Meeker, Murray, Nobles, Pipestone, Redwood, Renville, Rock, Swift and Yellow Medicine Counties.
+Grants to Minnesota nonprofit arts organizations to continue established programs and maintain facilities.
+Applicants are required to submit a pre-application prior to submitting a full application.
+Funding is intended to help organizations focus on existing services, programs, and facilities.
+Eligible organizations are located in and serve the people of Big Stone, Chippewa, Cottonwood, Jackson, Kandiyohi, Lac qui Parle, Lincoln, Lyon, McLeod, Meeker, Murray, Nobles, Pipestone, Redwood, Renville, Rock, Swift, and Yellow Medicine Counties.

 There are two levels of grants available:

-Level One: Organizations with average annual expenses (excluding major equipment, building or facilities improvement projects) under $25,000 may request up to 35% for year one and 35% for year two.
+Level One: Organizations with average annual expenses under $25,000 may request up to 35% for year one and 35% for year two.

 GrantWatch ID#: 159271

 Operating Support Grants are two-year awards based on the average eligible expenses of your organization over the past two fiscal years as verified by your pre-application Financial Statement form.
-Capital expenses such as major equipment purchases and facilities improvement projects, previous SMAC Operating Support grants, and any fiscal agent pass-through monies are excluded from your average eligible expenses.
-The Financial Statement form will help you calculate this (available on the SMAC website and within the grant application).
+This year, organizations may choose to use 2018 and 2019 to calculate their average, omitting 2020.

 Level One: Organizations with average eligible annual expenses under $25,000 may request up to 35% of that average for year one and 35% for year two.